Apollo Quiboloy: Full-time workers in North America

+'Night duty' and pastorals

+According to the indictment, some ladies were forced to "night duties", in which they were sexually abused by Quiboloy.
+Prosecutors stated that they will also retrieve Quiboloy's US assets originating from ill-gotten wealth, alleging that he used church donations to pay for his lifestyle.

+On February 5, 2022, the Federal Bureau of Investigation released a wanted poster for Quiboloy.

 As of August 2022, the Philippine Department of Foreign Affairs is still yet to receive an extradition request from the US Department of Justice.
 Once found to be sufficient, the request can then be endorsed to the Philippine Department of Justice.

 On December 10, 2022, the US Department of Treasury and Department of State imposed sanctions on Quiboloy for gross human rights abuses and corruption.
-These sanctions come on the occasion of International Anti-Corruption Day and on the eve of International Human Rights Day, wherein the United States sanctioned up to forty individuals and entities from nine different countries for corruption and human rights violations.
+These sanctions come on the occasion of International Anti-Corruption Day and on the eve of International Human Rights Day, wherein the United States sanctioned up to 40 individuals and entities from nine different countries for corruption and human rights violations.
 The sanctions were imposed based by Executive Order 13818 pursuant to the US Global Magnitsky Act.
 Quiboloy is accused of being involved in the sexual abuse and human trafficking of young girls within his religious group.

 The US imposed the following sanctions on Quiboloy.